infinitescroll/quasar/README.md

 ## Testing

-set `NODE_ENV` to 'test'
+Set `NODE_ENV` to 'test'.
 <br />
-`npm run test` and `npm run test:watch` do what you'd expect `docker-compose -f docker-compose.test.yml up` runs all tests besides integrations within a docker container (docker is always deployed to rinkeby or mainnet so it is hard to test chain integrations)
+`npm run test` and `npm run test:watch` do what you'd expect.
+`docker-compose -f docker-compose.test.yml up` runs all tests besides integrations within a docker container (Docker is always deployed to rinkeby or mainnet so it is hard to test chain integrations).